marcosbitetti/godot_procedural_name_generator_database/README.md

 ##### A Factory file
 This is a GDScript class file.
 That rulled the generation.
+If you not provide one, the engine uses a default Generator.

       class Generator:
         var first = Array()